-The future of betting apps has been questioned for some time, with skepticism on whether or not mobile betting would take off.
-With The Smartphone industry going from strength to strength, it is fair to say that mobile betting is here to stay and is almost the main way people bet.
+The future of betting apps has been questioned for some time, with scepticism on whether or not mobile betting would take off.
+The Smartphone industry going from strength to strength, it is fair to say that mobile betting is here to stay and is almost the main way people bet.
 Betting companies are now not satisfied with providing their customers with a mobile platform to bet on, they want to enrich the experience even further, taking advantage of the very latest technology.

 What is an augmented reality betting app?

 So how does augmented reality work?
 The technology uses the real world environment and adds a digital element to it, either visually or through sound.
 An example of this would be pointing your phone to the sky at night and your phone detailing all the constellations within the phone’s viewfinder.
 We are very excited to hear that this technology could be appearing on betting apps very soon.

-With all aspects of technology we wait with bated breath on the reliability of augmented reality betting apps and the full capabilities that this type of technology holds.
+With all aspects of technology, we wait with bated breath on the reliability of augmented reality betting apps and the full capabilities that this type of technology holds.
 If it works well this could well be a game changer, if it doesn’t it will just be seen as another quick gimmick and never get used again, similar to the way Siri is currently being used on Apple devices.

 We hope this technology does work, that it does change the way we currently bet and that the technology continues to be developed to open up endless possibilities.
-With Google glass imminent you could literally be walking down the street with a full view of all the betting markets, whilst watching a live game of football, while placing a bet without having to take your hands out of your pockets.
-With this type of technology even men should be able to multi-task effectively.
+With Google glass imminent you could literally be walking down the street with a full view of all the betting markets, whilst watching a live game of football while placing a bet without having to take your hands out of your pockets.
+With this type of technology, even men should be able to multi-task effectively.

 Who is currently working on this type of technology?

-The technology is currently being developed by betfair but we are also expecting the others companies will not be that far behind.
+The technology is currently being developed by Betfair but we are also expecting the others companies will not be that far behind.
 We are not expecting this technology to be hitting the high street any time soon but provides a small glimpse of what type of betting experience we can expect in the future.